 - Follow CEN-CE activities on social media and register to CEN-CE e-newsletter.

 One of the main points raised during the open discussion was the need to complement the heating and domestic hot water systems standards with the others from the set of CEN EPB Standards.
 From the live polling it was very interesting to observe that although most participants (80%) believe that the use of CEN EPB Standards would facilitate buildings' energy use and carbon footprint reduction while at the same time increase the integration of renewable energy sources at the same time 88%do not use CEN EPB Standards because they are either (22%) seen as too complex for expert level or (66%) the national calculation methodology is not based on CEN EPB Standards.
 The complete results of the live polling sessions can be downloaded here.

-A big thank you again to all participants from CEN-CE team!
+A big thank you again, from CEN-CE team, to all participants !

 Join EPB standards community on LinkedinJoin Community